 Social Benefits of Quitting Smoking

-Most of us know that stopping smoking is good for your health, and good for your wallet, but there are also a range of other benefits that come with quitting.
+Most of us know that stopping smoking is good for your health, and good for your wallet, but there are also a range of benefits that come with quitting.
 Although social factors might not immediately spring to mind when we think about the advantages of stopping smoking, improvements to your personal life can make a big difference to your overall wellbeing.

 Smoking cigarettes has been shown to negatively affect skin by depriving it of oxygen and nutrients, which can result in premature aging of the skin of between 10 to 20 years, a yellow grey complexion, and even cellulite.
 Once you quit, you can prevent potential further damage to your skin caused by smoking, and also potentially slow-down the ageing process.